HTML Text Formatting Guide

 Key Features

-• Accessibility - Screen readers add verbal stress to emphasized content.
+• Accessibility - Screen readers add verbal stress to em content - the spoken equivalent of italics.

 html